 Alex Horsup, Director of Finance and Corporate Services

 Alex is a CIMA qualified accountant with a diploma in charity accounting from the Cass Business School.
 She joined Target Ovarian Cancer in 2017, having worked in the charity sector at a senior level for 16 years, covering finance, governance, HR, IT and premises management, most recently as Director of Finance at Young Minds.
 Prior to that she has worked in both social services and in health.
 Alex is a trustee of the Mary Ward Centre and was previously Vice Chair of Governors at a nursery school.

-Katherine joined Target Ovarian Cancer in 2014.
-She is responsible for leading on the support and information programme for women with ovarian cancer, including our information guides, face to face events and most recently launching a nurse-led support line.
-Kath has over 12 years’ experience running support programmes in the charity sector, and was previously at the British Lung Foundation where she led a team on projects to improve earlier diagnosis, self-management and support for people living with lung disease.
-Kath has also completed a sabbatical in Borneo with Raleigh International delivering sustainable development projects.
+Lizzy joined Target Ovarian Cancer in 2018.
+She is responsible for leading on the support and information programme for women with ovarian cancer, including our information guides, face to face events and the nurse-led support line.
+Lizzy has experience running support programmes in health charities including the British Heart Foundation and Bloodwise, where she led on the delivery of information for people affected by cancer.
+Lizzy has a particular interest in the co-production of information and support services in partnership with the people they benefit.

 Rebecca Rennison, Director of Public Affairs and Services